Moving to Arima, Trinidad & Tobago

 If you are thinking about moving to Arima, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Arima can vary greatly depending on the type, size, and location of the property.
 However, generally, the cost of a standard three-bedroom house in Arima can range from moderately priced to quite expensive.
 For apartments, the rental prices are usually more affordable.
-It's important to note that these prices can fluctuate based on market conditions and other factors," said one expat in Arima.
+It's important to note that these prices can fluctuate based on market conditions and other factors," replied a member in Arima.

 Should I buy or rent a home in Arima?